LoganCook/reporting-producers/README.md

   - type: define the type of source from which information is collected
     - file: single file
     - command: an executable which generates information for collecting
-    - tailer: a directory with a tracking sqlite db to remember which file was the last processed
+    - tailer: a directory with a tracking sqlite database to remember which file was the last processed
+      - `collect_history_data`: only used when no tracker found - either new database or file is gone.
+         If is `True`, set the tracker to be the oldest, aka collect all files in the directory.
+If it is `False`, set the tracker to be the newest in the directory, aka all files in the directory have been collected.
+Default is `False`.

 ### Example config of a collector to parse one pbs accounting log